-Absence management is a key aspect of employing staff in the UK as it ensures that you have a record of the absences of each member of staff and that you are applying the law correctly in each case.
-Many businesses use dedicated HR and payroll software to correctly manage the absence of staff members and to keep records to show that the correct law has been applied.
+Managing the leave of absence laws in the UK, also known as absence management, is a key aspect of employing staff in the UK.
+This ensures that you have a record of the absences of each member of staff.
+Moreover, you can be confident that you are applying the law correctly in each case.
+Many businesses utilise dedicated HR and payroll software to accurately manage staff absences and maintain records to demonstrate compliance with relevant laws.

 As an employer in the UK, there are several laws that you must abide by when it comes to managing the absence of your staff, including: